 Also note: Using a software media player also requires Java installed.
 It is important that you install the same bit version of Java that your software player is: 32bit Java => 32bit VLC.

-And finally, there is a long list of hardware media players that also offers Blu-ray playback, and therefor also should handle Blu-Play games.
+And finally, there is a long list of hardware media players that also offer Blu-ray playback, and therefor also should handle Blu-Play games.
 These devices will usually let you play the ISO or folder structure from harddisk or USB simply by clicking on them.
 Some examples of these devices:

 Note: Some of these hardware media players were only designed to handle media playback, and is only equipped with a modest CPU for this reason.
 In other words: Don't expect any stunning framerates when running Blu-Play games on these devices (although some devices may surprise you).